-Student contestants and team supervisors with credential badges will receive free lunch, ice cream, and BBQ dinner.
+Student contestants and one team supervisor per team with credential badges will receive free lunch, ice cream, and a BBQ dinner.

 There will be a food and beverage vendor on the field for lunch and anyone else that wishes to purchase food.
 Free water will be available throughout the day.